Ab Matteen Rafiqi

 Mauricio E. Alarcón

 is a native of Chiguayante, Chile.
 Early in his research, he studied parasitic symbiosis through flea-rodent and cat flea-gregarine interactions.
 Currently, Dr. Alarcón's research focuses on mutualistic interactions between bacterial endosymbionts and insects, examining the ecology of the species, their embryological development, and their evolutionary history.
 His long-term goal is to decipher how phylogenetically distant organisms become fully integrated, ultimately functioning as a single unit.
-He is currently leading the TÜBİTAK 1001 project which aims to track the developmental trajectory of the cells that become bacteriocytes in a species of leafhoppers called Anaceratagallia ribauti.
+He is currently leading the TÜBİTAK 1001 project, which aims to track the developmental trajectory of the cells that become bacteriocytes in a species of leafhoppers called Anaceratagallia ribauti.

 Zelal Özgür Durmuş